pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/4-create-video-detail-fragment.md

 Under `fastlane` create a new class called `VideoDetailsFragment` extending [`DetailsFragment`](https://developer.android.com/reference/android/support/v17/leanback/app/DetailsFragment.html).

-We'll define a few class variables to store the Video information and some Constants for image sizes and action ids.
+We'll define a few class variables to store the Video information and some constants for image sizes and action ids.

     private Video selectedVideo;